rsalmei/refine/README.md

 1. recursively scan all the given paths (excluding hidden .folders)
     - can optionally perform only a shallow scan
-    - can optionally filter files based on two regexes (include and exclude)
+    - can optionally filter files based on two regexes (--include and --exclude)
+    - can optionally filter directories based on two regexes (--dir-in and --dir-ex)
 2. load the metadata the command requires to run (e.g. file size, creation date, etc.) for each file
 3. execute the command and print the results